Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     Repeated terms can be simply implemented with four variables (s, p, o, g) holding the last non-repeated value of a term in that position.
-This O(1) solution is what the Scala implementation uses.
+This O(1) solution is what the Java implementation uses.

 !!! note